richardgourley/business-document-app/README.md

    - Replaces 'name', 'duration' and 'date' with the excel info for each student.
    - Saves a new Word document with the name of the student in the file name.

+Files ending '.txt' are included in the 'wordfiles' and 'excelfiles' directory as examples of the excel and word files used when making the application.

 It utilizes os, openpyxl and docx.

 ## SKILLS COVERED